More-Wrong/Factorio-True-Nukes/README.md

 The craters will, by default, slowly fill with water after 5 minutes.
 This creates nice craters in remote areas, but can cause some trouble inside a factory, as it destroys buildings in its way.
 To reduce the problem this causes, the ghosts still remain, and if there are any, the crater will place ghost landfill across the pool.
 Until the crater is complete however, it will destroy any landfill placed in it.
 This is why the option to disable the water exists - but the driving principle is that you really shouldn't be trying to build over a nuclear crater too soon after the explosion.
 See [Lake Chagan](https://en.wikipedia.org/wiki/Lake_Chagan) for an example of such a flooded crater.

-### Performance
-If the mod runs very slow, or crashes from lack of memory, a few mod settings can be used to help:
- - Enable nuclear weapons causing large numbers of short lived fires: unsetting this saves a lot of memory for the small to mid sized weapons (it is regarded as off for the 15kt and 100kt)
- - All the Fire reduction settings can be increased, and are applied separately to the 100kt, the 15kt and the 1000 and 500 ton, this reduces memory usage, in exchange for not looking as good.
- - All the Blast reduction settings can be increased, and are applied separately to the 100kt and the 15kt, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.

-Other than this, I can only recommend reducing other settings in Factorio to free up memory, if out of memory is the issue, or not detonating larger nukes, the 500t is usually enough for most things, and can normally be fired without too many consequences.

 ### Compatibility
 This mod works with MushroomCloud, however the graphics from Mushroom Cloud are now included in this mod.